K4R-IAI/NonFoodKG/README.md

 # NonFoodKG - A non-food product knowledge graph

 Non-FoodKG is a non-food knowledge graph interlinking different ontologies designed for retail, household and robotic applications.
-It is based on a merged product taxonomy reflecting product classification in grocery stores and drugstores that is linked to a product location ontology created from a robot belief state while performing stocktaking in a retail store.
+It is based on a merged product taxonomy reflecting the product classification in grocery stores and drugstores that is linked to a product location ontology created from a robot belief state while performing stocktaking in a retail store.
 The <b>product location ontology</b> therefore stores inventory data like stock and price of products as well as their positions relative to shelves (instead of coordinates).
 We use the <a href="http://knowrob.org/">KnowRob knowledge processing system</a> for creation of the location ontology.
+In KnowRob, a robot can access specific position information of the perceived objects.
 The <b>product taxonomy</b> classifies products that were recognized during stocktaking.
 It is linked to an <b>ingredients classification</b> based on string matching, which is connected to an <b>allergen classification</b>.
 The product taxonomy is also linked to further product information like name and place of production in <b>product information</b>,<b> product label</b> or <b>product dimensions</b>, i.e. dimensions of product packaging as well as product weight/ filling information.
+All this can be used for shopping applications on mobile phones or smart glasses, for example.

+Version 1.2 additionally links NonFoodKG to <a href="https://foodkg.github.io/">FoodKG</a> and kitchen objects and products from the KnowRob product taxonomy.
+With this additional knowledge, robot shopping assistants can integrate NonFoodKG information and applications in the food domain can be implemented.
+Additionally, a nutrition ontology and a brand information ontology was created and linked to NonFoodKG.

 # Ontologies